island-is/island.is/libs/shared/mocking/README.md

 # Mocking

-This library provides helpers to set up API mocking in Node.js and browser projects.
+This library provides helpers for setting up API mocking in Node.js and browser projects.

 ## Quick Start